iamdobbs/music-library/design-files/post_artists_route_design_recipe.md

   let(:app) { Application.new }

-  context 'POST /albums' do
+  context 'POST /artists' do
-    it 'should create a new album' do response = post(
+    it 'should create a new artist' do response = post(
-        '/albums',
-        title: 'All We Know',
-        release_year: '2016',
-        artist_id: '2'
+        '/artists',
+        name: 'Nao',
+        genre: 'RnB'
       )

       expect(response.status).to eq(200)
       expect(response.body).to eq('')

-      response = get('/albums')
+      response = get('/artists')

-      expect(response.body).to include('All We Know')
+      expect(response.body).to include('Nao')
     end
   end
 end